World SimSports Rules

 This is shown in the following table.
 Admins make the final decision as to whether penalties will be applied or not.
 Decisions will be published on the website.

 Note: Penalties may be applied cumulatively.
 Example: Cause a collision and then an Unsafe re-join can result in 2 X 10 second time penalties.

-- Race incidents can be reported from after the race (calm down period) until 24 hours after the race
+- Race incidents can be reported from after the race (please use a personal calm down period) until 24 hours after the race

 - Rules breaches other than those occuring during a race can be reported to any admin via Discord PM at any time or by using the website form.
 Admins are identified in Discord by having their name shown in dark red colour.

 - Admins and race stewards may identify race incidents and rules breaches without them being reported, and will impose penalties in these cases.

 - The server supports race re-joins should you be disconnected or have other software or hardware problems.

 - Drivers can only re-join if the game is crashed – not exiting the race.

 - Drivers will be re-joined with an undamaged car starting in the pits, but will suffer from imposed in lap loss, as well as time lost re-joining.

 - Ensure you check your preferred race setup is loaded before heading out of pits